mosharafhossain/negation-mt/README.md

 Negation as a Source of Error in Machine Translation
 ===================================================================
 This repository contains code of the EMNLP2020 (Findings) paper "It's not a Non-Issue: Negation as a Source of Error in Machine Translation".
-The arxiv version can be downloaded from here: https://arxiv.org/abs/2010.05432 .
+Download the paper from ACL anthology: https://www.aclweb.org/anthology/2020.findings-emnlp.345.pdf.
+The arxiv version is also available: https://arxiv.org/abs/2010.05432.
 Authors: Md Mosharaf Hossain, Antonios Anastasopoulos, Eduardo Blanco and Alexis Palmer